Users are responsible for the legal and ethical use of our outputs.

 Free tools have costs that don't show up on a price tag.
 I see this constantly with people who come to ChangeLyric after spending weeks trying the free route.

 Time cost: The free DIY pipeline (UVR + ChatGPT + Suno free tier + Applio + Audacity) can take 4-8 hours for a single song if you're learning the tools.
-A dedicated tool does the same thing in 15-20 minutes.
+ChangeLyric collapses the bulk swap into roughly 15-20 minutes of active work through Overdub, but you still chain it with the voice changer and your DAW for a finished result.
+It is the speed of the hard parts, not a finished mix from one click.

 Quality cost: Free tiers are limited in generation quality and quantity.
-Suno's free tier gives you 10 songs per day — sounds like a lot until you realize you might need 5-10 iterations per section of a full song.
+Suno's free tier gives you 10 songs per day, which sounds like a lot until you realize you might need 5-10 iterations per section of a full song.
 That daily limit gets eaten fast.

 When Free Actually Makes Sense